nikkolasg/tlsrp/README.md

 ## Inspiration

 The idea came from the [Magic Wormhole](https://github.com/warner/magic-wormhole) tool by Brian Warner.
-Since I did not want to roll up any home-made tls, I chose to follow an already existing scheme using password as a pre shared secret.
+Unfortunately, I needed a secure transport protocol out of it, and in go.
+Since I did not want to roll up any home-made tls, I chose to follow an already existing scheme with proven security and where an RFC already exists.